kanidm/kanidm/kanidm_book/src/developers/designs/access_profiles_rework_2022.md

 ### Refactor of default access controls

-The current default privileges will need to be refactored to improve seperation of privilege and improved delegation of finer access rights.
+The current default privileges will need to be refactored to improve separation of privilege and improved delegation of finer access rights.

 ### Access profiles target specifiers instead of filters